-"Trying to find the right running shoe for your needs can leave you feeling bewildered and confused especially when you see so many different types.
-Buying the wrong running shoes can leave you injured and unprotected and by the time you have found the correct ones you may have wasted money too.
+"Trying to find the right running shoe for your needs can make you feel bewildered and confused, especially when you see so many different types.
+Buying the wrong running shoes can leave you unprotected, increase the risk of injury and lead to wasted money, too.

-This is why I have decided to take the mystery out of choosing running shoes by explaining what some of the terminology you’re likely to encounter means."
+“That’s why I have decided to take the mystery out of choosing the right running shoes by explaining what some of the terminology you’re likely to encounter means."

-This category is the most supportive and controlling, and are designed to slow down excessive pronation.
-They include features like medial posts (ASICS Duomax™), which are higher density materials on the inner side of the midsole to stop it from collapsing as the heel everts onto it.
-They tend to have a carbon rubber outer sole for durability and are built on a straight last (mould), which has a slight curve inward at the insole.
+Stability running shoes include features such as medial posts, which are higher density materials on the inner side of the midsole to stop it from collapsing as the heel everts onto it.
+Stability running shoes also tend to have a firmer rubber outer sole for durability and are built on a straight or semi-curved last (mould), which has a slight curve inward at the insole.
 That provides increased ground contact and stability while offering unbeatable guidance through the running gait.